DLR-RM/BlenderProc/examples/bop_object_physics_positioning/README.md

 * Saves all pose and camera information that is provided in BOP datasets.
 * Only considers objects from the given `"dataset": "<args:1>"`
 * `"append_to_existing_output"` means that if the same output folder is chosen, data will be accumulated and not overwritten
+* `"ignore_dist_thres"` do not write object annotations for objects further than 10 meters (because of potential physics glitches)
 * We use a `postprocessing.Dist2Depth` to convert the distance images from Blender to actual depth images.

 ## More examples